learnbyexample/learnbyexample.github.io/_posts/2019-09-23-python-regex-cheatsheet.md

 | `pat1.*pat2` | any number of characters between `pat1` and `pat2` |
 | `pat1.*pat2|pat2.*pat1` | match both `pat1` and `pat2` in any order |

 Greedy here means that the above quantifiers will match as much as possible that'll also honor the overall RE.
-Appending a `?` to greedy quantifiers makes them non-greedy, i.e. match as minimally as possible.
+Appending a `?` to greedy quantifiers makes them **non-greedy**, i.e. match as *minimally* as possible.
 Quantifiers can be applied to literal characters, groups, backreferences and character classes.

 | Character class | Description |
 | ------------- | ----------- |